 For a few months now, a new tool has appeared in the General Analysis app; the hanging wall (HW) and footwall (FW) filter.
 The HW–FW filter allows you to filter your events based on where they are in relation to ticked survey/s.
-If more than one survey or plane is used for the HW–FW Filter, they need to be somewhat parallel in order to make sense.
+If more than one survey or plane is used for the HW–FW filter, they need to be somewhat parallel in order to make sense.
 Below is an example of the classification when one survey (FIG 1) and two surveys (FIG 2) are used.
-The events are categorised in four categories, which can be visualised one at a time or simultaneously:
+The events are categorised into four categories, which can be visualised one at a time or simultaneously:

-- Hanging wall: On the upper side of the survey
+- Hanging wall: on the upper side of the survey.

-- Footwall: On the lower side of the survey
+- Footwall: on the lower side of the survey.

-- Ore: Inside the survey or between two selected planes
+- Ore: inside the survey or between two selected planes.

-- Unclassified: Unable to be classified for the given survey
+- Unclassified: unable to be classified for the given survey.

 If mXrap does not use the terms hanging wall and footwall correctly, there is the option to ‘flip’ it.
 By default, the events are classified using a plane orientation that is automatically determined by averaging the orientation of the triangles in the input survey/s.
 It is also possible for you to specify the overall plane orientation (dip and dip direction) used in calculations, which may be useful if the automatically determined orientation does not match your expectations.
-The change of the overall plane orientation will affect the events classification (FIG 3).
+The change of the overall plane orientation will affect the event’s classification (FIG 3).

-The volumes created by the HW–FW Filter can be saved.
-A volume will be created for each classification (HW, FW, Ore, Unclassified) with the defined name, which could be the name of the survey/s used for the classification.
+The volumes created by the HW–FW filter can be saved.
+A volume will be created for each classification (HW, FW, ore, unclassified) with the defined name, which could be the name of the survey/s used for the classification.
 These volumes will automatically appear in the VSA table (FIG 5).
 If your surveys have dense mesh, consider using the ‘simplify mesh’ option as it will speed up the calculations process for the exported filter volumes.

 For now, these filters are used for events.
 However, the same tool can be applied to other data.
 That classification tool can be used with multiple surveys simultaneously.
-It can further be applied to different data types, such as structures, rock mass classification, or intact rock tests.
+It can further be applied to different data types, such as structures, rock mass classification or intact rock tests.

 Stay tuned for further tips and training!